Time your Exits with Average True Range (ATR) Trailing Stops

 Mouse over chart captions to display trading signals.

-2. Exit [X] when price crosses above the ATR stop
+2. Exit [X] when the price crosses above the ATR stop

 Setup

-Typical ATR time periods used vary between 5 and 21 days.
-Wilder originally suggested using 7 days, short-term traders use 5, and longer term traders 21 days.
+Typical ATR time periods vary between 5 and 21 days.
+Wilder originally suggested using 7 days, short-term traders use 5, and longer-term traders use 21 days.
 Multiples between 2.5 and 3.5 x ATR are normally applied for trailing stops, with lower multiples more prone to whipsaws.

 Closing Price is set as the default option.
 The alternative is HighLow (see Formula below).